+Our goal is to change

+the world one child at a

+time through:

+Education

+Community Involvement

+Awareness

-Our goal is to change the world one child at a time through: Education Community Involvement Awareness Since 2007, thousands of children and their families have been given hope for a better future through Project Lucas.
+Since 2007, thousands of children and their families have been given hope for a better future through Project Lucas.
 We desire to expose people to the extreme poverty in which these children live.
 The more people are aware of the problem, the more people will be able to help and change the life of a child.
 We have a strong belief: The gospel changes everything.
 We believe in the transforming POWER of the gospel, and we use education and community involvement to share the gospel and disciple families.

+Education

+The Project Lucas Academy

+High School Sponsorship

+Backpacks for Africa

+Adopt a School/Church Planting

+School Feeding Programs

+Community Study Rooms

+Community Involvment

+Child Sponsorship

+Project Lucas Community Center

+Table Banking

+Community Study Rooms

+Community Tutoring

-Education The Project Lucas Academy High School Sponsorship Backpacks for Africa Adopt a School/Church Planting School Feeding Programs Community Study Rooms Community Involvment Child Sponsorship Project Lucas Community Center Table Banking Community Study Rooms Community Tutoring As a mission trip participant, you will be able to share Christ and help build up the ministry of Project Lucas and its programs.
-What happens on a PROJECT 1 LUCAS trip?
+As a mission trip participant, you will be able to share Christ and help build up the ministry of Project Lucas and its programs.

+What happens on a

+PROJECT 1 LUCAS trip?

 Thank you for your interest in making a lasting impact in Kenya by joining Project Lucas on a short-term mission trip.
 On these trips, you'll meet and serve some of the most impoverished children and families in Kenya just outside of Nairobi in a small town called Ruiru.

 All of our short-term mission trips give participants a chance to discover a deeper level of compassion within themselves.
 Most trips include distributing backpacks while sharing the gospel with hundreds of families, working at the Project Lucas Community Center assisting our Kenyan staff, loving and caring for our sponsorship children, visiting sponsorship families, light construction work, and many other opportunities to share Christ and disciple families.

 It also includes a two-day safari, shopping, and possibly a visit to Kenya's oldest tea farm.
 Our U.S. and Kenyan staff at Project Lucas will arrange everything for the entire team's trip in country.
 This trip is life-changing, and our team will make sure that you have an experience that will last a lifetime while making a lasting impact on those in need.

+OUR MISSION

-OUR MISSION We share the gospel with impoverished Kenyan children while equipping them to escape poverty.
+We share the gospel with impoverished Kenyan children while equipping them to escape poverty.
 By meeting needs, giving access to education, and investing in their communities, we're able to help change the world one child at a time.

+OUR PURPOSE

+Our purpose is that every Kenyan child will hear, see, feel, and touch the gospel.

+OUR VISION

-OUR PURPOSE Our purpose is that every Kenyan child will hear, see, feel, and touch the gospel.
-OUR VISION We cannot change the entire world, but we can change the entire world of one child.
-Let's Get STARTED
+We cannot change the entire world, but we can change the entire world of one child.

+Let's Get

+STARTED

 We ask that groups and individuals purchase their own airline tickets.
 Church groups or other groups can raise their funds under their organization and have the organization pay Project Lucas for in-country costs.
-Individuals who are raising funds on their own can have their donors donate directly to Project Lucas for their in-country costs, airline ticket, vaccinations, and the eTA (visa).
+Individuals who are raising funds on their own can have their donors donate directly to Project Lucas for their in-country costs, airline ticket, vaccinations, and eVisa.
 Once proper receipts and documentation have been provided to Project Lucas and all in-country funds have been raised, Project Lucas will issue reimbursements to those individuals for pre-trip expenses, including airfare.
 Project Lucas can also advise individuals on fundraising and provide a sample support letter from our website at projectlucas.org/letter.

+Next Steps

-Next Steps - 1.
-Read through this booklet as you prepare, especially the "Missions Trip Timeline Checklist" insert. - 2.
-Begin to pray for the trip and your FUNraising process. - 3.
-Begin to FUNraise for your trip.
-(START NOW -- Don't wait!) - 4.
-FUNraising deadlines:
+1.Read through this booklet as you prepare, especially the "Missions Trip Timeline Checklist" insert.

+2. Begin to pray for your trip and your FUNraising process.

+3.Begin to FUNraise for your trip.
+(START NOW -- Don't wait!)

+4. FUNraising deadlines: